 Are preservative-free eye drops better for you?

-When you’re looking for a product to alleviate irritating eye symptoms, it makes sense that you’d want to be sure you’re choosing the best option for your health and budget.
+When you’re looking for a product to alleviate irritated eyes, it makes sense that you’d want to be sure you’re choosing the best option for your health and budget.
 In terms of drops for dry eyes, one of the biggest decisions you’ll have to make is whether to opt for products that contain preservatives or their preservative-free counterparts.
 So, are preservatives a bad sign in eye drops?

 What are preservative-free eye drops?